muldjord/boris/data/behavs/README.md

 ```
 The double-quotes at the beginning and end are important!
 If you leave them out it will lead to undefined behaviour or crashes.
 Double-quotes inside the text is not allowed.

+NOTE!
+You can use variables inside the double quoted text by prepending them with a '$'.
+Any variables will be replaced with the contained value.
+See the 'hula_hoop.dat' behaviour for an example.

 ##### think
 Spawns a thought bubble containing the specified text.
 Alternatively you can use the keyword "rss" (without the double-quotes) which will make Boris pick a headline from the configured RSS feed.